ai-foundations-project/How-humans-taught-machines-to-think/README.md

 I translate these papers into intuitive mental models with visual diagrams, our day to day life analogies, and hands-on tools in very small chapters.
 I believe this will provide the most critical foundational understanding into how to think about AI as we all adopt it in a deeper way with time.

+> [!TIP]
+> **Our Approach:** You can pick any chapter and begin anywhere.
+This book is carefully structured to give you freedom in reading and not treat it as a textbook

 ## 💡 Idea & Inspiration
 When I started learning AI, like most beginners, I got caught between extremes:
 1. high-level tutorials - that hide the underlying mechanics